• Skip to primary navigation

 Full Profile

-William Straw
+Will Straw

-Senior Research Fellow, Coordinator, Social and Cultural Studies Department, Centro de Investigaciones sobre América del Norte
+Centro de Investigaciones sobre América del Norte

 Alejandro Mercado-Celís

-Alejandro Mercado-Celís is a Senior Research Fellow and Coordinator of the Social and Cultural Studies Department at CISAN-UNAM.
-He holds a PhD in Urban Planning (specializing in regional and international development) from the University of California, Los Angeles.
+Alejandro Mercado-Celís is a senior research fellow and coordinator of the social and cultural studies department at CISAN-UNAM.
+He holds a PhD in urban planning (specializing in regional and international development) from the University of California, Los Angeles.
 He is currently a SNI II and Ambassador to Mexico for the Regional Studies Association.
 He coordinates ongoing research seminars on Creative and Cultural Industries and Night Studies.

 He is currently co-leader of the PAPIIT group project OG300724 “Emerging Digital Communities of Knowledge Creation.”

-Professor, Universidad Autónoma Metropolitana
+Universidad Autónoma Metropolitana

-Yolanda Macías
+Yolanda Guerra Macías

 Stay up to date on research, news, and events through our newsletter